matthiasn/octopress-blog/source/_posts/2014-07-17-BirdWatch-in-ClojureScript.markdown

 <a href="http://birdwatch.matthiasnehlsen.com/cljs/#" target="_blank"><img src="/images/cljs-screenshot.png" /></a>

 Click the image above to give this new client that was written in **ClojureScript** a try.
 Writing it worked surprisingly well and I have learned a lot in the process.
-I will write a detailed post about the architecture of the application soon.
-This being my first application in ClojureScript, I expect that many things can be done much more elegantly.
-Please let me know about such improvements, should you stumble upon them in the **[source code on GitHub](https://github.com/matthiasn/BirdWatch/tree/master/cljs-om)**.
-The detailed article about the ClojureScript client for the application will be that much better with your code review.

-Looking forward to your thoughts and suggestions!
+EDIT July 24th, 2014: The **[next article](http://matthiasnehlsen.com/blog/2014/07/24/birdwatch-cljs-om/)** goes into detail on how this application is implemented.

 Cheers,
 Matthias